Maryam3Ali/Classi4RPE/README.md

    - Visualize selectied granules interactively by selecting the lifetime/intensity range from the histogram.
    - Finetune the classification directly via Napari GUI.

+Classi4RPE_GUI: is a fully simple GUI for importing data files and process them, allowing the user to finetune the data and change the classification.
+Imported data should contain: Intensity image, fitting ascii files for lifetime, and sdt data.

 This code (including the setted parameters) has been tested on FLIM data sets from University Hospital Jena, Experimental Ophthalmology Group using Becker
 & Hickl GmbH.